-Would highly recommend Dr. Kurs for any kind of dental surgery.
+Would highly recommend Dr. Kur for any kind of dental surgery.
 I had a tooth implant done and the process was seamless.
-Very modern equipment and efficient staff, which i also feel is very important.
-Dr. Kurs is very confident of what he is doing and now I can confidently say that I would go by his recommendation for any procedures as well as follow up.
+Very modern equipment and efficient staff, which I also feel is very important.
+Dr. Kur is very confident of what he is doing and now I can confidently say that I would go by his recommendation for any procedure.

 Great doctor.
 By far the best oral surgery experience I’ve had.
 I had all 4 wisdom teeth removed and didn’t even need painkillers.

 Awesome practice, Dr. Kur, and the support staff are true professionals.
 It is so refreshing to be cared for in such a manner.
 Dr. Kur is extremely knowledgeable.
 He identified my problem and provided relief to an ongoing problem that I had been dealing with for almost two years.
 He is truly expert in his field.
 For the first time, I felt I got my money’s worth.
 Relief at last.
 I would recommend and will do so to anyone who needs an oral surgeon.
 FIVE STARS ARE NOT ENOUGH.
 Thank you, Dr. Kur and Staff.